9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 This is a mile long stretch of beach that would be perfect for a nice long walk.
 It is a part of Octopus Resort.
 It is on Waya Island and you can always go out for a good snorkel without strong currents if you get tired of walking on a pristine Fiji beach.

-This one gives you long and silky beaches at Yasawa Island Resort and Spa.
+This one gives you long and silky beaches at Yasawa Island Resort & Spa, Fiji.
 Plus, guests enjoy 11 private beaches!

 It is no surprise that due to Fiji’s crystal blue waters and shores lined with booming coral reefs…sea kayaking is a must-do bucket list activity if you visit the Yasawa Islands.